MetPX/sarracenia/docs/source/Contribution/Design.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Each user Alice, on a broker to which she has access:
- - has an exchange xs_Alice, where she writes her postings, and reads her logs from.
+ - has an exchange xs_Alice, where she writes her notification messages, and reads her logs from.
  - has an exchange xl_Alice, where she writes her log messages.
  - can create queues qs_Alice\_.* to bind to exchanges.